rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 At the time I was working at AWS on Karpenter and Cast AI claimed it worked better than Karpenter with no public data to corroborate their claims.
 I said no because I didn't think I could be a unbiased reviewer.

-This time, when they reached out, they let me know they built integrations so works with a cluster already managing autoscaling with Karpenter.
+This time, when they reached out, they let me know they built integrations so it works with a cluster already managing autoscaling with Karpenter.
 Obviously, the long term goal would be to get rid of Karpenter or the Cluster Autoscaler and only use Cast AI's autoscaling capabilities.
 I assume that's where a lot of enterprises will end up.